thisislawatts/example-jobs/Staff Product Manager, Snyk Open Source.md

 <h3><strong>Tech Stack</strong></h3>
 <p><span style="font-weight: 400;">Our current stack consists of: NodeJS, JavaScript, Vue.js, TypeScript, jQuery, Express, Postgresql, SQL, Sass, BEM, CSS, Google Cloud, BigQuery, Docker, Fractal, Kibana, Elasticsearch, Kubernetes.</span></p>
 <p><span style="font-weight: 400;">While we are looking for candidates with existing experience with our tech stack we believe curiosity, communication, and the ability to learn are most important.</span></p>
-<h3><strong>What does our interview process look like?</strong></h3>
-<p><span style="font-weight: 400;">We start by having a video call to get to know you.
-We’ll tell you more about us, the role, and why our culture is so great!
-We also want to hear about you, your skills and experience, and why you are interested in exploring Snyk.&nbsp;</span></p>
-<p><span style="font-weight: 400;">Next up we’ll send you a take home exercise.
-Ideally, you will get it back to us within a week and we can take a look at your work.</span></p>
-<p><span style="font-weight: 400;">From there we’ll have an onsite interview where you will get to visit our office, meet a few different members of the BI team, and other stakeholders either in person or over Zoom, and find out everything you need to know about the way we work.&nbsp;</span></p>
 <h3><strong>Interested?</strong></h3>
 <p><span style="font-weight: 400;">Please apply below!
 We care deeply about the warm, inclusive environment we’ve created and we value diversity - we welcome applications from those typically underrepresented in tech.
 If you like the sound of this role, but are not totally sure whether you’re the right person, do apply anyway :)</span></p>
 <h3><strong>About Snyk</strong></h3>